-The first of them, Fresh Cream, found them still feeling their way among each other and the music they were exploring – including blues, pop and psychedelic.
+The first of them, Fresh Cream, found the group still feeling their way among each other and the music they were exploring – including blues, pop and psychedelic.
 The album, which was released on Dec.
-9, 1966, was the launching point for two more classic records to come over the next two years: 1967’s Disraeli Gears and the following year’s Wheels of Fire.
+9, 1966, was the launching point for two more classic records to come over the next two years: 1967's Disraeli Gears and the following year's Wheels of Fire.

 In some ways, that first LP contains their most pure and focused work.
 Half of its songs come from the American blues all three musicians loved (by the likes of Willie Dixon, Robert Johnson and Muddy Waters); the other half was originals (most penned by Bruce, with a couple by Baker).
 It was a collaborative effort: Bruce handled most of the lead vocals, Clapton took over for a cover of Johnson's "Four Until Late," and Baker got the closing number with his epic drum instrumental "Toad."